fofr/sam-and-paul.com/source/_posts/phong-nha-vietnam.md

 Dave, a loud, brash, and self-proclaimed fat Australian, wearing his red hawaiian shirt, explained the cave tour.
 “Underground rivers, kayaking, swimming, climbing over big fuckin' rocks, there were parts where if the guide hadn't been there I'd have died.
 This [the Phong Nha tour] is good, but this [pointing at the cave trek], this is better than Macchu Piccu.
 This is incredible”.
 Yes, a real adventure, but this unsettled us, what had we signed up for?

-{% figure phong-nha-453.jpg landscape %}The tour boards at Phong Nha farmstay{% endfigure %}
+{% figure phong-nha-453.jpg landscape %}
+The tour boards at Phong Nha farmstay
+{% endfigure %}

 We retired, but not before standing on the balcony and watching the stunning thunderstorm taking place over the mountains.
 A flash of fork lightning, spreading out across the sky, lighting up the rice paddies, and then the crack of thunder.

 That night I imagined what the tour would be like.
 Would we be stranded in some pitch black cavern, squeezing through the tiniest of spaces and climbing down small holes?
 What if we got lost?
 What if I was forced to swim — I don't really do swimming.
 But I swiftly fell asleep beneath the mosquito nets, the red light of the anti-mozzy spray glowing dimly.

-{% figure phong-nha-454.jpg portrait %}Night time at the farmstay{% endfigure %}
+{% figure phong-nha-454.jpg portrait %}
+Night time at the farmstay
+{% endfigure %}